- How to Install Windows 10/8/8.1/7 From USB Drive

 4. Select boot from USB in bootable order under system Bios.

 5. Hard drive format must be in standard MBR type or let the install utility auto format your disk.

 EFI boot error messages:

-If you encounter EFI boot error messages while booting from USB media or your bootable USB drive is not detected during the booting process, please check the following:
+If you encounter EFI boot error messages while booting from USB media or your bootable USB drive is not showing (bootable device not detected), please check the following: